 You should also be aware of your Ad Rank.
 It’s your Quality Score times the maximum bid you’ve selected.
 These two metrics determine which position your ad is going to take in search engine page results (SERPs.)

-To put it simply, Google Ads will analyze your Quality Score + Ad Rank + Maximum Bid and compare them against your competitors.
-It might sound complicated, but it takes Google Ads only a few seconds to do it and decide how much your Cost Per Click (CPC) is going to be.
+To put it simply, Google Ads will analyze your Quality Score x Maximum Bid = Ad Rank and compare them against your competitors.

 Of course, there’s much more to creating successful advertising campaigns.
 Still, if you manage to remember these Google Ads basics, you’re one step forward towards making ads bring more customers to your business.